-Reporting a review is the first step in a structured reporting process handled by our Compliance Team.
-This process can take time and what type of action is necessary depends on what the review has been reported for.
+Reporting a review is the first step in a structured process handled by our Compliance Team.
+This process takes time and what type of action is necessary depends on what the review has been reported for.

 1. Reporting a review generates a ticket